-But despite the many plus points, the word ‘bungalow’ still throws up negative connotations for some, such as the post-war, poorly constructed properties of the past.
+Despite the many advantages of single storey homes the word ‘bungalow’ still throws up negative connotations for some, such as the post-war, poorly constructed properties of the past.

-However, building a new single-storey house or renovating an existing bungalow presents an opportunity to create a unique home, tailored around your needs.
+However, building a new single storey house or renovating a bungalow presents an opportunity to create a unique home, tailored around your needs.

 - the potential for garden access from bedrooms